simucoin/simucoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run SimuGames-Qt.
+You need the Qt4 run-time libraries to run SimuCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/simugames-qt (GUI, 32-bit)
+- bin/32/simucoin-qt (GUI, 32-bit)
-- bin/32/simugamesd (headless, 32-bit)
+- bin/32/simucoind (headless, 32-bit)
-- bin/64/simugames-qt (GUI, 64-bit)
+- bin/64/simucoin-qt (GUI, 64-bit)
-- bin/64/simugamesd (headless, 64-bit)
+- bin/64/simucoind (headless, 64-bit)

 Other Pages